Arogon-project/arogon-pool/README.md

 Grab your most recent TurtleCoin release (https://github.com/turtlecoin/turtlecoin/releases/) then launch your daemon and sync your chain.

-Once your daemon is synced with the network start your turtle-service and redis-server.
+Once your daemon is synced with the network start your arogon-service and redis-server.

 #### 1) Downloading & Installing